mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 they lose SOC-1.
 If they succeed, they are seen as courageous and merciful and, with Effect 4+, also gain SOC+1.

-Pistol duels may be conducted at any distance from 10 metres to 100 metres.
+Pistol duels may be conducted at any distance from 10 meters to 100 meters.
 Each combatant should agree to the distance before the duel begins.

 Walk Duel
 Duellists in a walk duel start back-to-back.
-Upon hearing or seeing the signal they must walk 10 metres forward to turn and fire.
+Upon hearing or seeing the signal they must walk 10 meters forward to turn and fire.
 Once they have halted, they must remain in place.
 Diving for cover and dodging are not permitted, and if either of these are done the combatant will lose the duel and SOC-1.